Build a digital twin of your IoT device and monitor real-time sensor data using AWS IoT TwinMaker (Part 2 of 2)

 When the function is created, move to the Configuration section and in the General configuration change the Memory to 256 MB and timeout to 15 min.
 Remember to Save.

-Still in the Configuration section, choose Environment variables and add the following two environment variables:
+Still in the Configuration section, choose Environment variables and add the following four environment variables:

 - Key: TIMESTREAM_DATABASE_NAME, value TempHumidityDatabase